MisaOgura/flashtorch/README.md

 The project is very much work in progress, and I would appreciate your feedback!

-It currently supports visualisation of saliancy maps for all the models available under [torchvision.models](https://pytorch.org/docs/stable/torchvision/models.html).
+It currently supports visualisation of saliency maps for all the models available under [torchvision.models](https://pytorch.org/docs/stable/torchvision/models.html).

 ## Overview